-Everyone should have a CD4 count soon after they are diagnosed with HIV.
+Everyone should have a CD4 test when they are first diagnosed.
 The result can help estimate how long someone might have been HIV positive.

-The CD4 count used to be used for deciding when to start HIV treatment (called ART).
-In 2020 though, ART is recommended at any CD4 count, even if still very high.
+For many years, the CD4 count would be used to decide when to start HIV treatment (ART).
+For at least the last five years though, ART is recommended at any CD4 count, even if still very high.

-- This change to earlier treatment came after the results of the START and TEMPRANO studies in July 2015.
+- This is based on the START and TEMPRANO studies reported in 2015.

-- A few guidelines only recommend treatment when the CD4 count drops below 500 cells/mm3.
-This is usually for financial reasons.
+- A few countries still wait until the CD4 count drops below 500 cells/mm3.
+This is usually to save money.

 What is a surrogate marker?

-A surrogate marker is when one thing (usually that is easy to measure) is used as a measure of something else (that is difficult to measure directly).
+A surrogate marker is when one thing (that is easy to test) is used as a measure of something else (that is difficult to measure).

 The CD4 count doesn’t directly measure HIV.
 But it is a good surrogate (or indirect) marker for how HIV has damaged your immune system.
 It can tell indicate the risk of infections.

 The normal range for a CD4 count in an HIV negative person is between 400 and 1,600.
-This range covers 19 out of every 20 people (95%).
+This will cover 19 out of every 20 people (95%).
 But 1 in 20 HIV negative people (5%) have a normal CD4 count that is either less than 400 or higher than 1600.

-For HIV negative people, having a higher or lower CD4 does not mean a stronger or weaker immune system.
+HIV negative people outside this range are still very healthy.
+They do not have a stronger or weaker immune system.
 This is the range for a normal balance.

 Pattern of CD4 count after HIV infection

-- A few weeks after infection with HIV the CD4 count falls.
+- A few weeks after infection the CD4 count falls.

 - Then the immune system begins to fight back.
 The CD4 count goes back up again, though not to as high as before HIV infection.

-- The lowest level is usually 3 to 6 months after infections (if not on ART).
+- The lowest level is usually 3 to 6 months after infection (if not on ART).
 This is called the CD4 set point.
 The lowest-ever CD4 count is also called the CD4 nadir.

-- Without ART, the CD4 count will gradually drop – usually over several years.
-When not on ART, the CD4 count drops by an average 50 cells/mm3 every year.
-In some people CD4 counts will fall much faster and in some people much slower.
+- Without ART, the CD4 count will gradually drop.
+This usually takes several years.
+When not on ART, this is by roughly 50 cells/mm3 every year.
+In some people CD4 counts fall faster and in others much slower.

-However, untreated HIV increasse the risk of serious infections even with a high CD4 count.
-This is why in 2015 most guidelines changed to recommend ART for all HIV positive people.
+However, without ART there is always a risk of serious infections.
+This is even with a high CD4 count.
+This is why guidelines recommend ART for everyone.